Glenn Wheatley: Criminal convictions

-In July 2007, Wheatley pleaded guilty to charges of tax evasion and faced the possibility of up to 16 years in jail.
+In July 2007, Wheatley pleaded guilty to charges of tax evasion and faced the possibility of up to 10 years in jail.
 On 19 July 2007, he was sentenced in the County Court to 30 months jail, with a minimum of 15 months to be served.
-In order to reduce his sentence he informed on his lawyer "to save his own skin".

 "I'm ashamed of what I have done", Wheatley said in court.
 "It was something that I have regretted for a long, long time and I'm ashamed of what I've brought on my family, who have had to suffer a lot."

 During the trial, many high-profile Australians presented character references for Wheatley, including John Farnham, Sydney Swans' chairman Richard Colless and entertainer Bert Newton.
 One reference, from army general Peter Cosgrove, described Wheatley as a "very honest and upright person".

 However, Commonwealth prosecutor Richard Maidment SC said that "The fraud that was instigated (by Wheatley) can be described as sustained and sophisticated.
 Tax fraud is not to be seen as a victimless crime."
 Wheatley was released from Beechworth Correctional Centre on 19 May 2008 and was moved to home detention with electronic surveillance for the remainder of his sentence.
 Wheatley completed his detention on 18 October 2008 and immediately left for an overseas holiday.

 On 14 May 2010, Wheatley was charged with drink driving after recording a blood alcohol level of 0.08 by a random breath testing unit in Rushcutters Bay.
 He faced Waverley Court on 9 June 2010 and pleaded guilty.
 His licence was suspended for six months and he received an $850 fine.

 Personal life and death

-Wheatley was married to the actress Gaynor Martin and they had one son and two daughters.
+Wheatley was married to the actress Gaynor Martin; they had one son and two daughters.

-He shifted base between Sydney and Melbourne over the years.
-In June 2012, while walking his son's dog, Danko, he had part of his middle finger chewed off trying to intervene when another dog attacked.
+The Wheatleys shifted base between Sydney and Melbourne over the years.
+In June 2012, while walking his son's dog, Danko, Wheatley had part of his middle finger chewed off trying to intervene when another dog attacked.

 Wheatley died from complications of COVID-19 on 1 February 2022, at the age of 74.

 Awards and nominations

 Go-Set Pop Poll

-The Go-Set Pop Poll was co-ordinated by teen-oriented pop music newspaper Go-Set.
+The Go-Set Pop Poll was coordinated by teen-oriented pop music newspaper Go-Set.
 It was established in February 1966 and conducted an annual poll from 1966 to 1972 of its readers to determine the most popular personalities.